juliancwirko/meteor-s-alert/README.md

 #### sAlert configuration

-You can set up your sAlert (client side).
-(More about possible configuration options below.)
-You can ommit it and you will have standard config which is the same as the one below:
+sAlert can optionally be configured on the client (more about possible configuration options below).
+The defaults are below:

     Meteor.startup(function () {